-7 For this purpose, resident status of the parent company shall result from the domestic provisions of the relevant state, and it shall not be considered resident in any other state pursuant to the provisions of a double tax treaty concluded by that state.
+8 For this purpose, resident status of the parent company shall result from the domestic provisions of the relevant state, and it shall not be considered resident in any other state pursuant to the provisions of a double tax treaty concluded by that state.

-8 Council Directive 2011/96/EU of 30 November, on the common system of taxation applicable in the case of parent companies and subsidiaries of different Member States.
+9 Council Directive 2011/96/EU of 30 November, on the common system of taxation applicable in the case of parent companies and subsidiaries of different Member States.

-9 Not lower than 60 per cent of the standard CIT rate, which is currently 21 per cent.
+Not lower than 60 per cent of the standard CIT rate, which is currently 21 per cent.

-Unlike resident investors, non-resident investors are not eligible for taxation relief on these capital gains, even where the property is used in a business undertaking other than the purchase and sale of real estate.
-There is a unresolved question as to whether this is a breach of EU law, as it could constitute discrimination against non-resident investors.
+purchase and sale of real estate.
+There is an unresolved question as to whether this is a breach of EU law, as it could constitute discrimination against non-resident investors.
 Depending upon the circumstances, the actual taxation may be overridden pursuant to the provisions of a double tax treaty concluded between Portugal and the state of residence of the transferor.